 – Insulin Detemir [Levemir] – Long Acting

-Glucose meters – helps tract and monitor blood sugar levels
+Glucose meters – helps track and monitor blood sugar levels

-- Allows for an alternative to daily injections.
+– It allows for an alternative to daily injections.

-- The device remains on body to administer insulin as needed.
+– The device remains on the body to administer insulin as needed.

-Islet Cell Transplant – is still experimental and is currently being studied
+3.)
+Pancreas Transplant and Islet Cell Transplant – are still experimental and is currently being studied

 **** No cure for diabetes mellitus